chris-mcdo/pandadoc/README.rst

     ...     decode=False,
     ... )

-Note that PDF conversion requires a
+(Note that PDF conversion requires a
 "`PDF engine <https://pandoc.org/MANUAL.html#creating-a-pdf>`_"
-(e.g. pdflatex, latexmk etc.) to be installed.
+to be installed - e.g. pdflatex, latexmk etc.)

 Now you can send those raw bytes over a network, or write them to a file: